-Have you found out that your spouse is cheating?
+Has the discovery of an affair rocked your relationship?
 Does it feel like the rug has just been pulled out from under you?
 Are you living in a swirl of fear, confusion, sadness, pain and anger?
 Are you trying to figure out what to do after discovering an affair?
 If so, I’m glad you are here, my hope is that my tips will support you in moving through the aftermath of an affair in a way that will promote healing without adding to your distress.

 Don’t turn to social media – Finding out that you have been betrayed by your partner sets off an avalanche of feelings, such as rage, fear, worry, sadness.
 They are often so overwhelming that they feel like they need to be dumped somewhere, anywhere!
 Social media often seems like an ideal outlet, it is an easy place to vent and get immediate support.
 However, most are left with an “over-exposure hangover” and less than helpful advice, which only compounds your already fragile state with feelings of regret and guilt.